dashley06/Project-1/README.md

 APIs to be Used: OpenWeather, Stubhub

-Rough Breakdown of Tasks:
+Breakdown of Tasks:

-    *Create user input field for users to search for the events *API call to take users' input through Stubhub *Pull the event information as a JSON response when submit button is clicked *Once the button is clicked, call Stubhub and OpenWeather API to show information *Display location and weather
+    *Create user input field for users to search for the events *API call to take users' input through Stubhub *Pull the event information as a JSON response when submit button is clicked *Once the button is clicked, call Stubhub and OpenWeather API to show information *Display location and weather information
-    *Display gifs of the even
-    *Put links to direct users to alternatives events and websites

 Project Description: